-A day later, Jane and I were in the grocery store.
+A day later, we were in the grocery store.
 There were three cashiers.
-In two of the lanes had five to six people in them, in the third lane there was no one.
+Two lanes had five to six people in them; in the third lane there was no one.
 We quickly moved into the empty lane and as we did others from the longer lines followed.
-Exiting the store, while laughing, I turn to Jane and said, “Do you see the similarities between what we saw in the cow pasture yesterday and what just happened in the store?”
+Exiting the store, while laughing, I said, “Do you see the similarities between what we saw in the cow pasture yesterday and what just happened in the store?”

 “It shows how we humans sometimes act as cows.
 Simply following those in front of us without thinking about what we are doing and what other options maybe available to us.
 When we moved to the open line, and stopped imitating cows, it made us happier because we checked out faster.”